What Is Esophageal Spasm?

 Acupuncture as Treatment

 Experimental studies show that acupuncture can modulate esophageal motility and reduce lower esophageal sphincter tone.
-Reduction of anxiety and stress — known triggering factors — is a relevant additional benefit.
+Reducing anxiety and stress — known triggering factors — is a relevant additional benefit.

 Prognosis

 Esophageal spasm is a benign condition with a fluctuating course.
 Most patients have intermittent episodes that do not significantly compromise nutritional status.
-Chest pain is frequently the most impactful aspect on quality of life.
+Chest pain is frequently the aspect with the greatest impact on quality of life.

-About 20% of patients may evolve to achalasia over years, especially those with progressive impairment of LES relaxation.
+About 20% of patients may progress to achalasia over years, especially those with progressive impairment of LES relaxation.
 Follow-up with periodic manometry is indicated in cases with progressive dysphagia.

 With adequate treatment — combining PPI, neuromodulators, and anxiety management — most patients achieve satisfactory symptom control and maintain good quality of life.